Social care is for people, not profit

 All of us are likely to need care at some point in our lives.
 Old age.
 Illness.
 Disability.
 You and your family may need to rely on carers, whether in your own home or in a care home.

-Caring is a hugely important job - calling in on vulnerable people for example, 15 times a day, helping them wash and dress, cleaning and tidying, giving them medicine, preparing their meals, keeping them company.
+Caring is a hugely important job.
+Calling in on vulnerable people, helping them wash and dress, cleaning and tidying, giving them medicine, preparing their meals, keeping them company.
 As a care worker, you might be the only person they see all day.

 People's lives are damaged by cuts and privatisation of care - carers feeling stressed and rushed, older people feeling lonely and uncared for.
 We need to start putting people first, not profit.